Jeiwan/uniswapv3-book/content/docs/milestone_5/swap-fees.md

 I hope this all is not too confusing.
 Luckily, we now know everything to start coding!

-## Collecting Fees on Swaps
+## Accruing Swap Fees

 To keep it simple, we'll add fees to our codebase step by step.
-And we'll begin with fees collection.
+And we'll begin with accruing swap fees.

 ### Adding Required State Variables
-First thing we need to do is to add the fee amount parameter to Pool–every pool will have a fixed, immutable, fee configured during deployment.
+First thing we need to do is to add the fee amount parameter to Pool–every pool will have a fixed and immutable fee configured during deployment.
 In the previous chapter, we added Factory contract that unified and simplified pools deployment.
 One of the required pool parameters was tick spacing.
 Now, we're going to replace it with fee amount and we'll tie fee amounts to tick spacing: the bigger the fee amount, the larger the tick spacing.
 This is so that low